RestAuth/server/doc/migrate/import-format.rst

 All keys are optional, but the file must of course contain at least one key to be useful.
 Also see the :ref:`import-format-example` section for a detailed example.

-The :doc:`import script </restauth-import>` will import services, users and groups in precisely this order.
+The |bin-restauth-manage-doc| will import services, users and groups in precisely this order.
 This is important because groups may reference services and users that are imported in the same file and thus wouldn't yet exist if the order were any different.